-By train: The local train lines I and P take you from Helsinki Airport to the central railway station of Helsinki (picture 13.).
+By train: The local train take you from Helsinki Airport to the central railway station of Helsinki.
 The journey takes about 30 minutes.
-The train terminal is situated between the terminals 1 and 2 on the arrival hall level.
+The train terminal is situated under the arrival hall level.
 There are distinct signs at the airport as to how to find the station.
 Schedules: hsl.fi.

-Tickets cost around 4-5 euros, when bought in advance.
+Tickets (ABC zone) cost 4,10 euros, when bought in advance.
 Remember that tickets can’t be bought in the train.
 The mobile ticket is the easiest and the cheapest way to pay for your trip (instructions hsl.fi).
 You can buy tickets also from the ticket machine in the airport terminal building, next to the train station escalators.

 By bus: Take the bus 615 from Helsinki Airport to the railway station.
 The cost is the same as by train.
 The bus journey takes around 45 minutes.
 You can plan your route with the Helsinki region travel planner: reittiopas.fi.